Adib234/image-repo/README.md

 - Choose a folder name and stick with it lol but idea to change it later on, (especially if it's really bulky :( )
 - THE CLIENT'S REQUEST SHOULD MATCH EXACTLY TO THE SERVER'S ROUTE, a backslash wasted so many hours of my life
 - I've decided to enable bucket versionning since there's a higher chance that a user might be frustrated with finding out there image has been wiped out by someone else's image due to AWS S3 overwriting when two image names have the same name.
+- Passwords should never be stored in a database, do some hashing to it and then discard it immediately after

 # To do